Echeveria Perle von Nurnberg (ech-eh-VER-ee-ah) is an evergreen succulent, with parents native to Mexico belonging to the family Echeveria.

 Light and Temperature

-This is plant has moderate light needs.
+These plants have moderate light needs.
 It can handle partial shade to full sun (gives best color) and should ideally get at least six hours of sun a day.

-Pearl of Nurnberg is not very cold hardy, or frost resistance so ideal temperatures are above 40° degrees Fahrenheit.
+This Echeveria is not very cold hardy, or frost resistance so ideal temperatures are above 40° degrees Fahrenheit.

 However it can tolerate some cold temperatures from 25° to 30° degrees Fahrenheit.